privacybydesign/irma-frontend-packages/irma-css/README.md

 $ git commit -m "Update button shadows to reflect new design"
 ```

-And feel free to make pull requests on this repository.

 ### Releasing

 After merging one or more PRs, a new version can be released.
 First, update